Banisteriopsis caapi: Alkaloids

-These alkaloids of the beta-carboline class act as monoamine oxidase inhibitor (MAOIs).
+These alkaloids of the beta-carboline class act as monoamine oxidase inhibitors.
 The MAOIs allow the primary psychoactive compound, DMT, which is introduced from the other common ingredient in ayahuasca Psychotria viridis, to be orally active.
-The constituents that may be responsible for the hallucinogenic activity of Banisteriopsis caapi include harmaline, tetrahydroharmine, and to a lesser extent harmine.
+The constituents that may be responsible for the hallucinogenic activity of B. caapi include harmaline, tetrahydroharmine, and to a lesser extent, harmine.
 The stems contain 0.11–0.83% beta-carbolines, with harmine and tetrahydroharmine as the major components.

 Alkaloids are present in all parts of the plant.

 Polyphenols

-In addition to beta-carbolines, caapi is known to contain proanthocyanidins, epicatechin and procyanidin B2.
+In addition to beta-carbolines, caapi is known to contain proanthocyanidins, epicatechin, and procyanidin B2.

 History

 The first mentions of caapi come from early Spanish and Portuguese explorers and missionaries who visited South America in the 16th century, describing ayahuasca brews as "diabolic" and dangerous decoctions.